WM-SahilShah/mock-ecommerce/README.md

 | Get Specific User ## | GET | `/users/{user_id}/` | Get details of a specific user by ID | Admin |
 | Update Existing User ## | PUT | `/users/{user_id}/` | Update details of a specific user by ID | Admin |
 | Delete Existing User ## | DELETE | `/users/{user_id}/` | Delete a specific user by ID | Admin |
+> Note:  \# marks indicate the level of protection: - for calls that don't need any authentication, # for user calls, ## for admin only calls

 ## Installation